Southern Caribbean Cruise - Fort de France, Martinique

 February 16th, 2016 - Cruise Day 4

 Tuesday morning we docked on the French island of Martinique, one of the largest islands in the Southern Caribbean.
-A member of the EU, the island is on the euro and all the inhabitants speak French and we had been forewarned that English although English may be spoken by some it is not to be assumed everyone will speak it and much like in France, the locals expect you to at least try to speak their language first.
-That meant that Pete and I were translators for the day!
+A member of the EU, the island is on the euro and all the inhabitants speak French and we had been forewarned that although English may be spoken by some it is not to be assumed everyone will speak it and much like in France, the locals expect you to at least try to speak their language first.
+That meant that the Chemist and I were translators for the day!

-Tom and I had breakfast on the balcony and then met our group at 8:30 am for a morning of kayaking in the mangroves.
+The Engineer and I had breakfast on the balcony and then met our group at 8:30 am for a morning of kayaking in the mangroves.
 We booked the tour though the ship and overall we would give it 3/5 stars.
 A nice excursion but we did not see much wildlife in the mangroves, didn't have the opportunity to explore on our own in the kayaks, and the flotilla of 15+ kayaks would have been better split into small groups.
 That being said, our guide was great and spoke English and taught us about the mangrove.
 We paddled through a channel in the middle of the mangrove island so it was a nice slow pace so you could look around.

 [Sorry no kayaking or beach photos since the waterproof camera seems to have died!]